ucsd-ccbb/visJS2jupyter/README.md

 visJS2jupyter is a tool to bring the interactivity of networks created with vis.js into jupyter notebook cells, authored by members of the [UCSD Center for Computational Biology & Bioinformatics](http://compbio.ucsd.edu)

+There's also an option to get the output in a format compatible with Zeppelin notebook or ready to save as a standalone HTML file.

 For full documentation of the tool, see https://ucsd-ccbb.github.io/visJS2jupyter/

 #### Please cite our accompanying paper: